MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization: Methodology

-To perform the calculations to determine the geocoordinates of an object, two key pieces of information are required: the geocoordinates of the camera at the time of recording and the recording direction, i.e., the deviation from north (yaw).
-All other camera information is not strictly essential as it can be estimated.
-The focal length of the camera can be predicted by models based on an image (like in DepthPro).
-And the pitch of the camera can be estimated based on visual features in the image (such as the horizon or buildings).
-In our work, the distance to the object, measured in meters, is predicted by a depth estimation model.
-The distance to the object is derived from the center pixel of the bounding box or the weighted average of the depth of the image segment depicting the object.
+To calculate the geographic coordinates of an object, two key pieces of information are required: the camera's geo-coordinates at the time of recording and the recording direction, i.e., the deviation from north (yaw).
+All other camera information is not strictly necessary, as it can be estimated.
+If unknown, the camera's focal length can be estimated directly from the image utilizing integrated modules within contemporary depth models, such as DepthPro.
+And the camera's pitch can be estimated based on visual features in the image (such as the horizon or buildings).
+In our approach, we use a depth estimation model to predict a dense metric depth map, assigning a depth value (in meters) to every pixel.
+We then compute the overall distance to the target object using either the depth at the center pixel of its 2D bounding box or a weighted average of the depths within its segmentation mask.
 For larger objects or occurrences, a coordinate range can be determined between the outermost points, e.g., for a widespread graffiti painting.
-Four recent Monocular Metric Depth Estimation models and their variations will be evaluated in Section \ref{sec:experiments}.\\ We set up the following equations following the pinhole camera model.
+Four recent Monocular Metric Depth Estimation models and their variations will be evaluated in Section \ref{sec:experiments}.

+Applying the standard pinhole camera model, we set up the following equations.
 First, we normalize the pixel coordinates using the focal lengths \( f_x \) and \( f_y \):

 Next, we determine the angular offsets \(\alpha_x\) and \(\alpha_y\) relative to the camera’s optical axis, effectively converting the image-plane coordinates into real-world angles:

 We adjust the camera's yaw and pitch angles by adding the calculated angles: